-Christianity is the only faith that teaches that heaven is a free gift.
-The Bible says, “the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).
+Christianity differs from other faiths in that it teaches that heaven is a free gift.
+The Bible says, “the free gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).

 Imagine someone gave you a Rolex watch as a gift.
 If you decided to offer that person $20 for giving you such an expensive gift, what would that watch no longer be?
 It would no longer be a gift.
 You just got a great deal on a Rolex watch!
 The same is true with heaven.
 We can't earn it.
 No amount of personal effort, good works, or religious deeds can earn a place in heaven for you.

-The Bible says, “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast” (Ephesians 2:8-9).
+The Bible says, “For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
+(Ephesians 2:8-9).

 Why can't someone earn his way into heaven?
 Because man is a sinner.
-The Bible says, “For all have sinned, and come short of the glory of God” (Romans 3:23).
+The Bible says, “all have sinned and fall short of the glory of God” (Romans 3:23).
 Sin is transgressing God's law and includes such things as lying, lust, cheating, deceit, evil thoughts, and immoral behavior.
 Just think: if I were to sin just 3 times a day, in one year I'd have over 1000 sins.
 If I lived to be 72, I'd have over 72,000 sins.
 Imagine walking into a court trial with 72,000 speeding tickets.
 The judge would quickly lock me up.

 Because man is a sinner, he cannot save himself.
 If you wanted to save yourself by good deeds, do you know how good you would have to be?
-The Bible says, “Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).
+The Bible says, “You therefore must be perfect, as your heavenly Father is perfect.”
+(Matthew 5:48).
 That's a tough standard.
 Even if we're 99.9% good and only 0.1% bad, God still cannot let us into His heaven.

 Think of it in terms of an omelet.
 Let's say you were having company over and decided to make an omelet.
 You used 6 good eggs, but the 7th was rotten.
 You couldn't serve that omelet to your guests even though most of it is good, and just like that omelet, we can't serve our life up to God.
 Do you see why it is impossible for anyone to earn his way into heaven by being a mostly good person?

 In spite of our sin, God is merciful and therefore doesn't want to punish us.
 The Bible says, “God is love” (1 John 4:8).
 But the same Bible that tells us that God is love also tells us that God is just and therefore must punish sin.
-God says, “I will by no means clear the guilty” (Exodus 34:7).
-Also, “the soul that sinneth, it shall die” (Ezekiel 18:4).
+God says he “will by no means clear the guilty” (Exodus 34:7), and “the soul who sins shall die” (Ezekiel 18:4).

 There would seem to be a problem: God loves us and doesn't want to punish us, but at the same time, God is just and must punish our sin.